JurajNyiri/pytapo/README.md

 - [likaci](https://github.com/likaci) and [his github repository](https://github.com/likaci/mercury-ipc-control) for the research on the Mercury camera on which tapo is based
 - [Tim Zhang](https://github.com/ttimasdf) for additional research for Mercury camera on [his github repository](https://github.com/ttimasdf/mercury-ipc-control)
 - [Gábor Szabados](https://github.com/GSzabados) for doing research and gathering all the information above in [Home Assistant Community forum](https://community.home-assistant.io/t/use-pan-tilt-function-for-tp-link-tapo-c200-from-home-assistant/170143/18)

+# Disclaimer

+Pytapo is an unofficial module for achieving interoperability with Tapo cameras.
+Author is in no way affiliated with Tp-Link or Tapo.
+All the methods used within the library are available and published on the internet (examples linked above) and this module is purely just a wrapper around those published requests.
+Author does not guarantee functionality of this library and is not responsible for any damage.
+All product names, trademarks and registered trademarks in this repository, are property of their respective owners.